Recipes from Italy

 ciaramicola cake recipe step 4

-Step 4) - The batter is now ready.
-Grease and flour a 23-24 cm (9-inch) bundt cake pan to prevent sticking.
+Step 4) - Grease and flour a 23 cm (9-inch) bundt cake pan to prevent sticking.
 Pour the batter into the pan, spreading it evenly.

 Preheat the oven to 170°C (340°F) and bake for about 40 minutes.
-The cake is done when it turns golden brown and a toothpick inserted in the center comes out clean.
+The cake is ready when it turns lightly golden and a toothpick inserted in the center comes out clean.

 Prepare the Meringue